subhamlenka/subhamlenka/README.md

 #### Hey people :raised_hand:
-Myself Soumya,currently working as a full-time software engineer.I developed my passion in coding when I was pursuing my bachelore degree in information technology,from that time I never looked back.I have strong grasp in data structure and algorithms and do leetcodes in my free hours.
-I enjoy going tech meetups and write blogs.
+Soumya, currently working as a full-time software engineer.
+I developed my passion for coding when I was pursuing my bachelor's degree in information technology, from that time I never looked back.
+I have a strong grasp of data structure and algorithms and do leetcodes in my free hours.
+I enjoy going to tech meetups and write blogs..

 ##### Skills ⚡ : Java,Spring,Thymeleaf,Android,Postman,Pipeline,DS & Algo<br>